eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 val config = EudiWalletConfig.Builder(applicationContext)
     .logLevel(Logger.LEVEL_DEBUG)
     .ktorHttpClientFactory {
-        // provide your own Ktor HttpClient
+        // Provide your own Ktor HttpClient.
-        // this will be used for OpenId4VCI and OpenId4VP communication }
+        // This will be used for OpenId4VCI and OpenId4VP communication.
+        // If a httpClient is not provided, the library will create a default one.
+        // For every httpClientFactory, the result httpClient will be configured
+        // for logging (when logLevel is set to debug) and with json content negotiation }
     .bleTransferMode(
         EudiWalletConfig.BLE_SERVER_PERIPHERAL_MODE,